Anyone can be a carer.

 At MIFWA, we aim to provide mutual peer support, promote resilience and coping skills, and increase understanding of your caring role.

-We provide one to one support, social and support groups for carers supporting people with mental ill-health, as well as information, training and workshops.
+We provide one to one support, social and support groups for carers supporting people who are experiencing mental health challenges, as well as information, training and workshops.

 You are not alone.

-Click here to read lived-experience stories from people who have been in a caring role for a family member or friend living with a mental ill-health.
+Click here to read lived-experience stories from people who have been in a caring role for a family member or friend experiencing mental health challenges.

 An Accredited Carer Employer